MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

 }
 ```

+To see the `Copilot Job Proposal` code example in a complete implementation, go to [aka.ms/BCTech](https://github.com/microsoft/BCTech/blob/master/samples/AzureOpenAI/Advanced_SuggestJob/DescribeJob/CopilotJobProposal.Page.al).
 For more information on building an AI capability, see [Build the copilot capability in AL](ai-build-capability-in-al.md).

 ## Nudging users with prompt actions